Selenidze/PythonGames/README.md

 ### How should I work with the repository? ###

-- Install the pygames library: `pip install pygame`
+- Install the pygame library: `pip install pygame`

 ### Contribution guidelines ###